 Perhaps it’s about time that computer literacy be strictly considered when hiring teachers.

 On the part of school administrators and owners, they have a responsibility of ensuring that when they introduce a new computer application of learning the teachers are given enough time and sufficient training to become familiar with it.

-Here is one of the findings in a previous study I made which I’ve been referring to.
+Here is one of the findings in the study I made (which I’ve been referring to.)

-“It should be noted also that among noted also that among the variables that are significant statistically teachers’ perception on the value of computers has the positive influence on their extent of use of computers for instruction in Korean classrooms.
+“It should be noted also that among the variables that are significant statistically, Teachers’ Perception on the Value of Computers (TPVC) has a positive influence on their (the teachers’) extent of use of computers for instruction in Korean classrooms.
 Thus, it is important for school administrators to keep that perception positive.
 The study also found out that a key factor in this positive perception is the teachers’ level of preparedness in using computers to facilitate learning.
 Being proficient in using computers is different from being familiar in using a new computer application for learning.
 Even the most proficient among computer users need time to learn an application introduced to them for the first time.
 Teachers tend to perceive the value of computers for classroom instruction negatively if they were not given enough time to acclimatize themselves with a new system being introduced.”

 According to Edwin Creely3, “I was challenged by the ideas from Don Idle that we are textured for technology and that technology has always been and will ever be part of the deepest learning that we do.
 Learning to move technology and the digital technology of the 21st century into the heart of the learning process is an ongoing challenge for educators.
 So, the practice of being a literacy educator in the 21st Century must be, has to be, inclusive of digital literacies, including, most importantly, the use of social media.”